vistadataproject/vistadataproject.github.io/demo2/patient.md

 and the designation _ANCILLARY_ means that the record was automatically generated - everything from the DSS to the CPTs were populated in the background by VISTA.

-Behind this workload are two Radiology reports ...
+Behind this workload were two Radiology reports ...

 ![](imagesPat/RadDocument-11-25-two.png)